 o Briefly explain why land conservation is important to you.

 o Ask your legislator to support legislation which dedicates the largest share of funds in the Land Acquisition Trust Fund to Florida’s land conservation programs.
+This amounts to approximately $300 million in the upcoming legislative session.

 o Follow up with your legislators’ office at least once a month to see if there has been any progress on this issue and remind them how important it is to you.